-PROSPECTUS SUMMARY RISK FACTORS SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS USE OF PROCEEDS DIVIDEND POLICY CAPITALIZATION DILUTION SELECTED HISTORICAL FINANCIAL DATA UNAUDITED PRO FORMA AND ADJUSTED PRO FORMA FINANCIAL DATA

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+PROSPECTUS SUMMARY RISK FACTORS SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS USE OF PROCEEDS DIVIDEND POLICY CAPITALIZATION DILUTION SELECTED HISTORICAL FINANCIAL DATA UNAUDITED PRO FORMA AND ADJUSTED PRO FORMA FINANCIAL DATA MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS BUSINESS MANAGEMENT PRINCIPAL STOCKHOLDERS RELATIONSHIPS AND RELATED TRANSACTIONS LEGAL MATTERS EXPERTS WHERE YOU CAN FIND MORE INFORMATION GLOSSARY INDEX TO FINANCIAL STATEMENTS information different from that contained in this prospectus.

-BUSINESS

-MANAGEMENT

-PRINCIPAL STOCKHOLDERS

-RELATIONSHIPS AND RELATED TRANSACTIONS

-LEGAL MATTERS

-EXPERTS

-WHERE YOU CAN FIND MORE INFORMATION

-GLOSSARY

-INDEX TO FINANCIAL STATEMENTS

-You should rely only on the information contained in this prospectus.
-We have not authorized anyone to provide you with information different from that contained in this prospectus.
 We are offering to sell, and seeking offers to buy, shares of our common stock only in jurisdictions where offers and sales are permitted.
 The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of the prospectus or of any sale of the common stock.
-In this prospectus, "ON Semiconductor"," "we,"
+In this prospectus, "ON Semiconductor "," "we," "us," "our" and similar terms refer to SCG

-"us," "our" and similar terms refer to SCG Holding Corporation together with its consolidated subsidiaries.
+Holding Corporation together with its consolidated subsidiaries.
 Unless we indicate otherwise, information in this prospectus:

-Page

-Prospectus Summary 3

-Risk Factors 8

-Special Note Regarding Forward-Looking Statements 19

-Use of Proceeds 20

-Dividend Policy 20

-Capitalization 21

-Dilution 22

-Selected Historical Financial Data 23

-Unaudited Pro Forma and Adjusted Pro Forma Financial Data 25

-Management's Discussion and Analysis of Financial Condition and Results of

-Operations 30

-Industry 42

-Business 46

-Management 61

-Principal Stockholders 70

-Relationships and Related Transactions 72

-Description of Capital Stock 73

-Shares Eligible for Future Sale 76

-Description of Indebtedness 77

-Underwriters 79

-Legal Matters 81

-Experts 81

-Where You Can Find More Information 81

-Glossary 82

-Index to Financial Ctatements г 1
+Prospectus Summary Risk Factors Special Note Regarding Forward-Looking Statements Use of Proceeds Dividend Policy Capitalization Dilution Selected Historical Financial Data Unaudited Pro Forma and Adjusted Pro Forma Financial Data Management's Discussion and Analysis of Financial Condition and Results of Operations .
+Industry Business Management Principal Stockholders Relationships and Related Transactions Description of Capital Stock Shares Eligible for Future Sale Description of Indebtedness Underwriters Legal Matters Experts Where You Can Find More Information Glossary Index to Financial Statements